m4dr1nch/m4dr1nch.github.io/content/blog/pyrolog/index.md

 date = 2022-10-12T21:12:03+02:00
 draft = false
-tags = ['tool', 'special', 'github'] summary = 'An old project of mine.
-Log cleaner in Python...' thumbnail = 'img/pl-logo.png'
+tags = ['tool', 'special', 'github'] summary = 'One my first programming projects.
+"PyroLog" is a simple log remover written in Python.' description = 'One my first programming projects.
+"PyroLog" is a simple log remover written in Python.' thumbnail = 'img/pl-logo.png'
 +++

+# Pyrolog
-## About
+## Overview
 [PyroLog](https://github.com/m4dr1nch/PyroLog) is an effective but also a simple log cleaner.
 This is a tool that can be used to clear your tracks as a pen-tester or just clean a computer.
 PyroLog is currently only available on Linux and requires python3.

 ![screenshot](https://i.imgur.com/6HwBSP6.jpg)